 If you provide your name and email address to receive a free download, you will also be added to our newsletter, which delivers natural living information and occasional special offers.
 Your email is held securely by MailerLite, and is never used for anything other than delivering your free download and sending the newsletter.
 You are welcome to unsubscribe and permanently remove your name and email anytime using the link at the bottom of every newsletter.

-In sum, if you sign up for our newsletter, respond to a survey or email communication, comment on a post, or use the contact form, your data might be used in order to:
+In sum, if you sign up for our newsletter, respond to a survey or email communication, comment on a post, your data might be used in order to:

 - Send you free downloads and our newsletter